OVERVIEW: SHADES OF GREEN RESORT FOR FIRST-TIME VISITORS

 KID APPEAL AND CONVENIENCE AT SHADES OF GREEN

-In addition, this site ranks resorts for first time family visitors based on their kid-appeal and then their convenience, and Shades of Green comes up short on both.
+This site ranks resorts for first time family visitors based on their kid-appeal and then their convenience, and Shades of Green comes up short on both.

 Kid Appeal.
 Unlike the richly kid-appealing theming of the Walt Disney World Resorts this site recommends, Shades of Green has very little evidence that you are staying within a mile of the Magic Kingdom.